SOLIDWORKS 2018 Installation Guide Part 1 – Individual Installation

 By clicking CHANGE next to Download Options, you can choose to download and install in the same operation or download separately then install.
 I prefer to do the Download only first and then come back run the install again and choose Install only.
 This works well if you have more than one user.
 You can just copy the entire downloaded folder to another machine and you will have all the installation files ready to go.

-Returning to the summary by clicking Back to Summary.
-I recommend using SOLIDWORKS 2017 as the installation folder name.
+Return to the summary by clicking Back to Summary.
+I recommend using SOLIDWORKS 2018 as the installation folder name.
 If the Installation Manager finds a folder already created with the same name, a new folder will automatically be created.
 Everything will still work, but over time this can get confusing when you have SOLIDWORKS Corp (2) or SOLIDWORKS Corp (3) etc. So, I always recommend naming the installation folder according to the version number.
 To change the location, simply click Change next to Installation Location.
 Click Browse.
-Browse to the desired location and manually type in the folder name “SOLIDWORKS 2017” and click OK.
+Browse to the desired location and manually type in the folder name “SOLIDWORKS 2018” and click OK.

 I also recommend doing the same thing for the Toolbox installation location for a new Toolbox installation.